 - Baseline soil survey data representing surface soils consisted almost exclusively of hand-textures and visual estimates of coarse-fragment contents.
 These data sources are less accurate than laboratory data. - Colluvial parent materials were under-represented in the sampling effort relative to their proportion of salvageable area (Table 9.1-1).
 Since most of the salvaged mixed-mineral surface soils are likely to be morainal, this may not be a significant shortcoming.
 However, the lack of differentiation observed in AWSC between surficial soils formed on colluvial and morainal parent materials (Table 9.1-1) may be an artefact of insufficient sampling of colluvium, as colluvial materials are typically expected to be coarser and hold less water than moraine. - PSD data for OVB sufficient for analysis were only available from 16 samples taken from two drill holes.
 The assumption that all OVB has similar properties affects the reliability of presented comparisons of the AWSC of OVB versus those of surface soils.
 Compensation for this uncertainty is provided by the proposed suitability criteria for OVB (Section 9.2.1). - PSD data for waste rock is derived from proposed material characteristics rather than actual data because mine operations have not begun.
-Since waste rock is not intended to be part of the upper metre (i.e., rooting zone) of any reclamation treatments, this is not expected to affect ecohydrological modelling results presented in the RCP.
+Since waste rock is not intended to be part of the upper metre (i.e., rooting zone) of any reclamation treatments, with the exception of incidental incorporation of minor amounts of waste rock and OVB mixing during re-handle of OVB from the lower waste rock facility, this is not expected to affect ecohydrological modelling results presented in the RCP.